 The contradiction is that sometimes we are prepared to compromise our happiness to fulfill our duties and responsibilities, and at other times we are not.
 The ability to endure pain and suffering in order to fulfill our duties (perceived or demanded) is called dharma due to which we undertake pains to serve others (society, nation, humanity, and so forth).
 Conversely, the need to avoid pain and enjoy life might entail dereliction of duties in some cases, due to which we think about the self over the others.
 Free will emerges as the arbitrator between duty and happiness: sometimes we prefer duty over happiness, and at other times we prefer happiness over duty.

-For example, a teacher has to take on a superior position in society in order to teach, and to fulfill this role, the teacher is required to sometimes chastise the students as a matter of duty, which, of course the students may not like.
-If, therefore, the students were asked to rate the teacher, the teacher may not get a good rating.
+For example, a teacher has to take on a superior position in society in order to teach, and to fulfill this role, the teacher is required to sometimes chastise the students as a matter of duty, which, of course, the students may not like.
+If therefore, the students were asked to rate the teacher, the teacher may not get a good rating.
 This raises a question: Should the teacher be honest and scold the students even if they don’t appreciate her?
 Or should the teacher be dishonest and coddle the students to get their appreciation?

 This is a familiar dilemma for everyone.
 We are routinely faced with choices that involve various kinds of conflicts.
 In fact, many choices can be reduced to a simple question: Should I do the right thing or the easy thing?
 The “easy thing” is that which leads to happiness, even though it might not constitute our duty.
 The “right thing” is that which involves the duties, but may not lead to happiness.
-If the right thing is also the easy thing, then choice is not required: you can do the easy or the right thing, and since they are the same, you do not have to choose between them.
-Choice becomes necessary when the easy thing is not the right thing; then you have to choose between them.
+If the right thing is also the easy thing, then the choice is not required: you can do the easy or the right thing, and since they are the same, you do not have to choose between them.
+The choice becomes necessary when the easy thing is not the right thing; then you have to choose between them.

 Choices become necessary when we are placed in adverse situations where we are forced to opt either for keeping ourselves happy or performing our righteous duties.
-Since nobody wants adverse situations, we are looking for the situations and relationships where the right thing is also the easy thing.
-The role of choice is that we seek the situations devoid of dilemmas.
-But if dilemmas cannot be avoided, we try to tradeoff one against the other.
+Since nobody wants adverse situations, we are looking for situations and relationships where the right thing is also the easy thing.
+The role of choice is that we seek situations devoid of dilemmas.
+But if dilemmas cannot be avoided, we try to trade off one against the other.
 In the longer run, we try to reverse the tradeoff and produce a balance between them.
 Ideally, we want to be in situations where such dilemmas and conflicts can be avoided, and a decision to tradeoff, balance, or reversal is avoided.

 Could Free Will Be An Illusion?